jroller33/ReactJS-Tic-Tac-Toe/README.md

 ## 🚧 under development 🚧

 This is a simple frontend tic-tac-toe game, built using ReactJS.
-I mainly built this to play around with react.
+I mainly built this to play around with react and learn how it works.

 <!-- # Getting Started with Create React App